The Québec maritime Blog

 Thrill seekers will also enjoy visiting the Percé UNESCO Global Geopark in Gaspésie.
 Dotted with lookouts, the geopark’s challenging trails will take you through a mountainous and forested area.
 It’s worth the climb for the view from the suspended glass platform: admire the village of Percé, the bay, Percé Rock and Bonaventure Island!

-For an enjoyable hike as a family, head to the Centre de Plein Air du Lac des Rapides in Sept-Îles (Côte-Nord).
-From the lookout, you can admire a vast lake and the surrounding natural environment.
-And why not take advantage of your visit to enjoy some of the many watersports offered at this outdoor recreation centre?
+For an enjoyable hike as a family, head to the Lac des Rapides outdoor recreation centre in Sept-Îles, in Côte-Nord.
+From the lookout on site, you can admire a vast lake and the surrounding natural environment.
+And why not take advantage of your visit to enjoy some of the many watersports offered here?

 In addition to all these options, you can also visit Bic, Lac-Témiscouata and Miguasha national parks as well as wildlife reserves, all of which offer hundreds of kilometres of hiking trails throughout our regions.
 Make sure to pack your hiking boots!